 Councilwoman Carmen Castillo

 Councilwoman Carmen Castillo has been a member of City Council since 2010.
 She represents the constituents of Ward 9 which includes the neighborhoods of Elmwood and South Elmwood.
-She is Vice Chairwoman of the Committee on Public Works and the Committee on City Property.
+She is Chairwoman of the Committee on City Property, and Vice-Chairwoman of the Committee on Ordinances.

 Civic Interests & Leadership